 MuseScore can import a variety of music files, and export them as a different type of file, e.g. you can manually load in a musicxml file and then export it as a MuseScore mscz file.
-When you have a have a couple of hundred of these files, then doing this manually becomes a tedious process.
-It is possible to batch process many files by using a single conversion job JSON file that contains the required conversions, and then invoking MuseScore with the -j parameter from the command line.
+An mscz-file is a compressed XML file, but with a far richer set of style definitions than musicxml, BTW.
+When you have a have a couple hundred of these files that need to be converted, doing this manually on a one-by-one basis becomes tedious.
+Luckily, It is possible to batch process many files by using a JSON conversion jobfile that lists all the required conversions, and then invoking MuseScore with the -j parameter from the command line.
 The command is:

 mscore -j conversion-job.json